zzzace2000/laravel-medialibrary/v3/converting-images/defining-conversions.md

          ->setManipulations(['w' => 368, 'h' => 232,'filt' => 'greyscale', 'fm' => 'png'])
          ->performOnCollections('images', 'anotherCollection')
          ->nonQueued();
-    // => the conversion will be performed on multiple collections and won't be queued
+    // => this conversion will be performed on multiple collections and won't be queued

     $this->addMediaConversion('adminThumb')
          ->setManipulations(['w' => 50, 'h' => 50, 'sharp'=> 15])
          ->performOnCollections('*');
-    // => the conversion will be performed on every collection
+    // => this conversion will be performed on every collection

     $this->addMediaConversion('big')
          ->setManipulations(['w' => 500, 'h' => 500]);